vicramon/vim-tutorial/chapters/motions.md

 `,` moves to the previous occurrence

-<div><textarea>
-Type fb on the beginning of this line.
-It should take you to the first b.

-Hit ; to go to the next b.
-Hit , to go back.

-Notice how ; and , won't take you to another line.
-</textarea></div>

 ### t is for till

 `t` is like `f`, but it takes you up *till* the